ash/raku-course/essentials/conditional-checks/elsif/index.md

 }
 ```

-In this program, there are three branches and three tests which are executed one after another.
-Only one of the blocks is executed.
+In this program, there are three branches and three tests one after another.
+As soon as one of the conditions is turned out to be `True`, the corresponding code block is run.
 If neither check is `True`, the `else` block is run.

-Here are a few test run of the program that triggers all of the blocks:
+Here are a few test runs of the program that triggers all of the blocks:

 ```console
 $ raku t.raku